LUMC/HAMLET/docs/source/snv-indels.rst

 * A .bam and .bai per sample, which contain the aligned reads.
 * A VEP output file (`vep_high`), which contains the final set of filtered variants.
 * A VEP output file (`vep_target`), which contains the variants on the transcripts of interest.
 These variants have not been filtered on `vep_include_consequence` terms.
-* A VCF file that only contains those variants that fall in one of the `bed_variant_hotspots` regions.

 Configuration
 -------------